Skip to content

 shellenv_unix.go / shellenv_windows.go login-shell PATH extraction (Unix) / no-op (Windows)

-The JSON-RPC surface is identical on every OS; only the *_unix.go / *_windows.go files differ.
+The JSON-RPC surface is the same on every OS.
+Only the *_unix.go / *_windows.go files are different.

 The three runtime roles